jrmusan/Magic-Mirror/Sprint 2/New_Design_Documentation.md

 - For this project, we don't use a database.
 Instead, we made direct request to the APIs and return the results to the front-end to be displayed

 ## Business Rules
-- Our application is based on an open-source platform, people will be able to modify things.
+- Our application is based on an open-source platform, people will be have the capability to modify the codes.
 ## User Interface Design
 ![user interface](https://camo.githubusercontent.com/7579d31725c01c8f0affd517848d492b800c19e8/68747470733a2f2f692e696d6775722e636f6d2f526d7a435a4b362e6a7067)
 ### User Interface Description